Moussa Diawara

-Moussa Diawara (born 15 October 1994) is a Guinean footballer who plays as a winger for Bank El Ahly and the Guinea national team.
+Moussa Diawara (born 15 October 1994) is a Guinean footballer who plays as a winger for Egyptian Premier League club Bank El Ahly and the Guinea national team.

 Playing career

 Diawara began his career with Stade Malien and Kaloum in his native Guinea.
 He moved to Egypt and signed with El Entag El Harby, before joining Bank El Ahly on 2 November 2020.

 International career

 Haba made his debut with the Guinea national team in a 3–1 2016 African Nations Championship qualification win over Liberia on 22 June 2016.